st-user/servlet-fileupload-examples/spring-commons-fileupload-with-spring-security/README.md

 In this application, we send a multipart HTTP request including a **CSRF token**.
 The CSRF token is included in URL.
-We have to prevent the Spring's multipart resolver from parsing the HTTP request body so that we have to make it possible for Commons FileUpload Stream API to parse it.
+We have to prevent the Spring's multipart resolver from parsing the HTTP request body so that we have to make it possible for Commons FileUpload Streaming API to parse it.

 ## Build & Run